 - 1. Verify that Genesys Management Framework 8.1 or above is installed. - 2.
 Go to the Genesys Management Framework Solution Control Server /bin directory. - 3.
-Copy the mlcmd command into your to your MCP /bin directory (or the CCP /bin directory). - For 64-bit Linux, that file is named mlcmd_64. - For 32-bit Linux, that file is named mlcmd_32. - 4.
+Copy the mlcmd command into your to your MCP /bin directory (or the CCP /bin directory). - For Linux, that file is named mlcmd_64. - 4.
 Edit the clearfmcache.sh shell scripts in the MCP /bin directory (or the CCP /bin directory) as follows: - a.
 Populate the CSUSER, CSPASSWORD, and CSAPPNAME variables with the same Management Framework credentials that you use to log in to the Genesys Administrator. - b.
 Populate the SCSH0ST variable with the address of name of the machine hosting the Solution Control Server (SCS). - c.
 Modify the SCSPORT variable to point to your SCS, if it is deployed on a non-default port.